mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```

-Now it can be consumed in XAML:
+Now the control can be consumed in XAML:
 ```xaml
 <controls:ToggleButton  Text="On" BackgroundColor="Black" UnselectedColor="Gray" SelectedColor="White" SelectionChanged="ToggleButton_SelectionChanged"/>
 ```